joemoose/psiops/docs/combat.md

 ### Ranges

-Ranges are abstracted to facilitate “theater of mind” gaming.
+Distance in combat is simplified into four bands: Close, Nearby, Far, and Remote.

 - **Close**: Melee range, up to 2 meters away.
-A character can move this distance without using any *actions*.
+A character can move this distance freely.
+Characters can whisper and be heard.
-- **Near**: Handgun range.
-A character can move anywhere within this distance by using one *action*.
+- **Nearby**: Handgun range.
+A character can move anywhere within this distance by using one movement action.
+Characters can talk and be heard.
 - **Far**: Rifle range.
-A character must expend between 2 and 4 *actions* to traverse this distance at the GM’s discretion.
+A character must expend between 2 and 4 movement actions to traverse this distance at the GM’s discretion.
+Characters can shout and be heard.
-- **Distant**: Beyond rifle range.
+- **Remote**: Beyond rifle range.
 A character usually can't traverse such a distance within the short timespan of personal combat.
+Too far away for verbal communication.

 ### Attack Modifiers